Agricultural Literacy Curriculum Matrix

 - Provide each group with sticky notes.

 - Have each group examine the bar graph drawn by the opposite group.
-Each student in each group will create at least 2 problems per student that are simple put-together, take-apart, and compare problems using information presented in the bar graph.
+Each student in each group will create at least two problems per student that are simple put-together, take-apart, and compare problems using information presented in the bar graph.

 - Directions for creating simple put-together, take-apart, and compare problems can be found on the Common Core website.